eliassystems25/love-os/README.md

 Love-OS exists to ensure that human dignity, harm-prevention, and alignment are enforced at the system level — not assumed, not deferred, and not abstracted away.

+## Where Love-OS Fits

+Love-OS operates beneath policy, tooling, and application logic.

+It sits at the architectural layer where system constraints, decision boundaries, and alignment rules are defined — before behaviour emerges.

+Love-OS does not replace operating systems, governance frameworks, or ethics boards.
+It provides the ethical substrate that allows those systems to function safely under real-world pressure.